Gabriel-c0Nsp/RunCompile-JavaProject/README.md

 # RunCompile-JavaProject
-Criação de um script em Shell que compile e rode qualquer projeto Java a partir do terminal
+Creation of a Shell script that compiles and runs different types of Java projects from the terminal